pyvista/scikit-gmsh/CONTRIBUTING.rst

 Adding a New Example
 ^^^^^^^^^^^^^^^^^^^^
-pvgmsh's examples come in two formats: basic code snippets demonstrating the functionality of an individual method or a full gallery example displaying one or more concepts.
+scikit-gmsh's examples come in two formats: basic code snippets demonstrating the functionality of an individual method or a full gallery example displaying one or more concepts.
 Small code samples and snippets are contained in the ``doc/api`` directory or within our documentation strings, while the full